OUR INSTRUCTORS

 When she is not practicing at Mountain Kula Yoga, she enjoys hiking, snowshoeing, mountain biking, SUPing, swimming, creating art and geocaching.
 She has been known to break into dancers pose at the top of NH mountains or on her travels around the world with her husband and 2 adult children.

-What does yoga mean to you?
-I started practicing yoga when I was 14 and immediately noticed how much it helped me manage anxiety and stress.
-My practice stayed with me through my teens and into college, where I completed my 200-hour training during my junior year at UNH.
-That training opened up an entirely new way of living as I learned the roots of yoga and how to truly integrate its teachings into everyday life.
-I discovered the importance of using props for support and creating classes that are accessible to all abilities.
-I like to joke that yoga keeps me sane, but it really does.
-Yoga taught me how to breathe, how to balance emotions, and how to connect more deeply with my body so I can step into the “real” world with compassion and awareness.
-It has strengthened not only my relationship with myself but also my relationships with others.
+She began practicing yoga at 14 and quickly noticed how much it helped her manage anxiety and stress.
+Her practice stayed with her through her teenage years and into college, where she completed her 200-hour training during her junior year at UNH.
+That experience opened up a new way of living as she learned the roots of yoga and how to meaningfully integrate its teachings into everyday life.
+Through her training, she developed a strong appreciation for using props as supportive tools and for creating classes that are accessible to all abilities.
+She often jokes that yoga keeps her sane, but in many ways, it truly does.
+Yoga has taught her how to breathe, balance emotions, and connect more deeply with her body so she can move through the world with compassion and awareness.
+It has strengthened not only her relationship with herself, but also her relationships with others.

-In addition to teaching yoga: Outside of teaching, I work at Ski New Hampshire and spend as much time outdoors as I can.
-I’m an avid skier, love to hike and camp, and travel whenever possible.
-I’m also passionate about photography, especially film photography, because I love how it captures the feeling of a moment.
-And above all, I’m a huge animal lover.
+Outside of teaching, she works at Ski New Hampshire and spends as much time outdoors as possible.
+She is an avid skier, loves to hike and camp, and travels whenever she can.
+She is passionate about photography, especially film photography for the way it truly captures the feeling of a moment.
+Above all, she is a huge animal lover.

 EXPLORE OUR CLASSES